Best Craig Jones Instructionals Ranked (2026) + 7 to Skip

 Quick Facts

-• 📅 2022
+• 📅 Released: 2023

 • 🎯 All levels

 It’s all about the system that people like Khabib Nurmagomedov use to control people, with leg rides, leg shelves, wrist rides and many more unorthodox positions.
-And Craig Jones argues convincingly that these positions give you much greater control and submission opportunity than the tradition BJJ pins (mount, side control, north south, knee ride and standard back control).
+And Craig Jones argues convincingly that these positions give you much greater control and submission opportunity than the traditional BJJ pins (mount, side control, north south, knee ride and standard back control).

 My Recommendation

-Power Ride is Craig Jones’ best instructional to me.
-It’s extremely good.
-My recommendation is to buy it now.
+Best for: Everyone.
+Buy it now.
 This is where the sport is heading, don’t get left behind!

-2. Make Z Guard Great Again — The Knee-Shield Blueprint
+2. Make Z-Guard Great Again – The Knee-Shield Blueprint

 Quick Facts